Trump says he looks like Lone Ranger in a mask and likes it

 About the virus, Trump continued to characterize it as a nuisance that he hopes will just go away.

 “I think we are going to be very good with the coronavirus.
-I think that, at some point, that’s going to sort of just disappear, I hope,” Trump said.
+I think that, at some point, that’s going to sort of just disappear, I hope,” Trump said on Fox Business.

 White House senior adviser Kellyanne Conway noted Wednesday that Trump is regularly tested for the coronavirus, as are his aides.
 White House visitors and members of the news media who are in close proximity to him and Vice President Mike Pence are also tested.